Onther-Tech/economics/Tokamaklayer2.md

 - **MEV**

-  Now that TON incentives laid the ground for MEV by bringing more people into platforms, we should delve into concrete ways to extract MEV.
+  If TON incentives manage to bring more people into platforms, we should delve into concrete ways to extract MEV.
   <br/>
   <br/>